LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/automatic-messages.md

 * Close the Conversation

-Here's an example of a response sent back to the invoker using a few of those commands:
+Here's an example of a response sent back to the invoker using those commands:

 ```javascript
 let result = [